tmasthay/Experiments/README.md

-# Experiments Repository
+# Experiments

-Welcome to the **Experiments Repository**!
+Welcome to **Experiments**!

 This repository is a collection of various experiments to test some research ideas on the small scale for the sake of understanding.
 Also included are code snippets for various fun problems and/or helper functions for repetitive development tasks.

 ## Table of Contents